aristanetworks/avd/ansible_collections/arista/avd/roles/eos_config_deploy_cvp/docs/avd-to-cvaas.md

 ![Figure: 2](../../../../media/serviceaccount2.png)
 ![Figure: 3](../../../../media/serviceaccount3.png)

+!!! note
-> NOTE The name of the service account must match a username configured to be authorized on EOS, otherwise device interactive API calls might fail due to authorization denial.
+    The name of the service account must match a username configured to be authorized on EOS, otherwise device interactive API calls might fail due to authorization denial.

 ## Add CVAAS to your Ansible inventory file

+Below is an example, the CVaaS group should be added outside of any group targeted by the AVD `eos_designs` and `eos_cli_config_gen` roles.

 ```text
 DC1: